KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

                   repository: "https://my-registry.url.com"
         ```

-     Example 3 is for the path `spec` with empty value.
+   This example is for the path `spec` with empty value.
 This example results in a `Workload` without
    a spec.

         ```yaml
         config: